soothsaying/locVcof/README.md

 c) The function "lambdasel_BIC" is to calucate BIC values and select the best tunning parameters.

-You can use ?"function name" after the package installed to get help and details for each function
+You can use ?"function name" after the package installed to get help and details for each function.